FIR-3.07 – Fire Performance Art

 Note: Gasoline is prohibited under any circumstance.
 Fuel may be allowed in either the original container with the cap secured in place or in a UL Listed self-closing Flammable Liquid storage container, maximum one (1) gallon on site.
 Glass containers shall never be used for storage of fuel.

 E. Clothing: The clothing of performers and spotters should be snug fitting and made of fire resistant materials or natural fiber such as wool, leather, or cotton.
 Synthetic clothing shall not be worn.
 If there is any unintended or inappropriate flame spread during a performance, the performers permit may be revoked and a citation issued.

 F. Smoking: Smoking shall be prohibited within the boundary of the performance and fuel storage areas.

 1. Individual Fire Performance Art Conditional Use Permit:

 a.
-Fire performance artists must obtain an annual “Individual Fire Performance Art Conditional Use Permit” that will be valid only for one year from date of issue.
-Additional locations will be required to have separate permits.
+Each fire performance artist must obtain an “Individual Fire Performance Art Conditional Use Permit” for each performance location.
+Permits will be valid for one year from the date of issue.

 b.
 Once an Individual Fire Performance Art Conditional Use Permit is issued, the artist may call the Fire Marshal’s Office Permit Desk at 503-823-3712, or e-mail the Public Assemblies Team at firstname.lastname@example.org, within 7 days notice of an upcoming performance to add any additional dates to their permit.